opnsense/docs/source/manual/how-tos/user-radius.rst

    feature shares the same code of the LDAP server feature **Synchronize groups** the string defined as CLASS value must be prefixed with *CN=* (e.g. *CLASS="CN=MyVPN-Group"*)!

    Additionally the group separator must be a line break (*\n*).
-As most RADIUS servers will not support special characters in the string value, the return value is therefore limited to a single group.
+Some RADIUS servers (e.g. MS NPS) will not support special characters in the string value, the return value is therefore limited to a single line (which in turn translates into a single group).

 Use the tester under :menuselection:`System --> Access --> Tester` to test the Radius server.